telerik/ajax-docs/controls/numerictextbox/features/validation.md

 ## Display ErrorMessage inside RadInput

-The following example demonstrates how you could display your ErrorMessage inside the input itself following an unsuccessful validation.
+The following example demonstrates how you can display your ErrorMessage inside the input itself following an unsuccessful validation.

 ````JavaScript
 <script type="text/javascript">